michaelloudermilk/ml/UNMS-on-DigitalOcean.md

 This tutorial will explain how to deploy UNMS on a cloud server in a few simple steps.
 This tutorial uses DigitalOcean with estimated costs starting at $10/month.
-The usage is charged at an hourly rate, so if used to test just for an hour, the user will only be charged $0.015.
+The usage is charged at an hourly rate, so if you use DigitalOcean to test it just for an hour, the user will only be charged $0.015.
 Any other cloud server of the user's choice may be used as well.

 ## Step 1.
 **Create an account** on [DigitalOcean](https://www.digitalocean.com/).